Shawn4742/VoI_Analysis/README.md

 ## Get Started

-You need to install MATLAB and R. The POMDP solver (SARSOP) is required and it is available [here](https://github.com/boettiger-lab/sarsop).
+You need to install MATLAB and R. The POMDP solver (SARSOP) in R is required and it is available [here](https://github.com/boettiger-lab/sarsop).
 To install required R packages, you can check [here](https://r-coder.com/install-r-packages/) for more information.

 Then clone this repo: